The money is in the list.

 Jon Morrow offers a seriously cool and free PDF download that you get simply by signing up to his email list.

 Sophie Lizard does something similar by offering a catchy e-book to an audience of people who come to her site looking to make money from blogging.
 (Relevancy is important too.)

-The guys as Co-Schedule offer a free trial to their WordPress plugin in exchange for your name and email address.
+The guys at Co-Schedule offer a free trial of their WordPress plugin in exchange for your name and email address.

 Hubspot is another great example of this.
 They give away hundreds of e-books, among other things, that you can download and learn a lot from.
 I could go on and on with lists of ideas, but I think you get the point.

 The one nice thing about opt-ins where newbies often go wrong is that they don’t have to be extensive.
 If you planned well enough and came up with an idea that you know would resonate with your audience, then you could create your free giveaway in a few hours and launch it within the week.

 You get an email subscriber and your viewer gets the freebie that they wanted — nice, right?